AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ## Segmentation Network

 ### Encoders block:
-the Encoder block contain one or multiple conventional layers, that is used to extract and identify characteristics from images. each layer captures features then feeds it in to the next layer that will find more convoluted features. the encoders used are separable conventional layers that reduces the number of parameters in a conventional layer, which makes it more efficient.
+The Encoder block contain one or multiple conventional layers, that is used to extract and identify characteristics from images. each layer captures features then feeds it in to the next layer that will find more convoluted features.
+The encoders used are separable conventional layers that reduces the number of parameters in a conventional layer, which makes it more efficient.

 ```python
 def encoder_block(input_layer, filters, strides):